New contract for feeding system for 38.000 sows

 Farms will be built in 9 stories with 1.000 sows on each storey

-SKIOLD has also just signed a contract with a customer in the southern part of China, close to the Vietnamese border.
+SKIOLD has signed contract with a customer in the southern part of China, close to the Vietnamese border.
 The project consists of a feeding system for 38.000 sows.
 Some of these farms will be built in 9 stories with 1.000 sows on each storey, and the reason for this, is because the land that is available is located in a mountainous area where it is both difficult and expensive to level out.

 Building a farm in stories instead of a traditional farm is challenging in a number of ways;

 - The logistics is difficult.
 Both pigs, feed and other consumer goods have to be transported up and down by an elevator located at the end of the building.